SalesConnection/Caction-Support/docs/Updates_Not_Received_by_Team_Members.md

 ## My updates are not received by my admin and other team members.
 Why?

-### Scenario below will cause the problem and how to solve it:
+### Here are the potential issues and solutions:

-  1. Bad Internet Connnection.<br>
+1. Poor Internet Connnection:<br>

-     a.
-Is the internet connection **strong** enough?<br>
-  &emsp;If your internet connection is weak, consider connecting to a different network, such as colleagues's mobile hotspot, and then try again.<br>
+   - Check if your internet connection is stable.<br>
+  &emsp;If it's unstable, try switching to a more reliable network, such as a mobile hotspot or a different Wi-Fi network.<br>

-     b.
-Is the internet speed **fast** enough?<br>
-  &emsp;You can verify this by using any internet speed testing website.
-Ensure that then internet speed is **above 25 Mbps**.<br><br>

-  2. The page may not have been refreshed after your updates.<br>

-     a.
-Your admin and other team members may not have refreshed the page after your updates.<br>
-   &emsp;If they haven't received your updates, ask your admin and other team members to refersh their page.
+   - Test your internet speed.<br>
+  &emsp;If the speed is below 25 Mbps, you may experience difficulties in updating.
+If possible, switch to a faster internet connection.<br><br>

+2. Page Not Refreshed:<br>

+   - Ensure all team members, including your admin, refresh their page to receive the latest updates.

 <br><br><br>